gmou3/scrapetubefzf/README.md

   -n N        number of search results to fetch (default: 20) -d          run mpv in detached mode (terminal can close)
 ```

+**Tip**: within fzf, use the left and right arrow keys to switch between video and channel results.

 ## Requirements